Feritozcn/AI-Rock-Paper-Scissors/README.md

-# AI-Rock-Paper-Scissors
+# ML-Rock-Paper-Scissors
-Basic Aı model which learns from patterns
+Basic ML model which trains from patterns
-# Rock Paper Scissors AI
+# Rock Paper Scissors

 This project implements a rock-paper-scissors game where the AI learns from the user's choices.